-In early 2017, Joel was given some Permaculture training from Ukuvuna.
+In early 2017, Joel participated in Permaculture training from Ukuvuna.
 He then started to design his homestead, putting in place every aspect he had learnt from Ukuvuna.
-For example, approaching his main entrance, you are welcomed by evergreen flower beds with ground cover, together with a small fish pond containing catfish.
+For example, approaching his main entrance, you are welcomed by evergreen flower beds with groundcover, together with a small fishpond containing catfish.

-The idea of the ground cover is to protect the soil during rainy season.
+The idea of the groundcover is to protect the soil during rainy season.
 When it rains, excess run-off is trapped inside the fish pond, where it is then directed via a small pipe to irrigate some fruit trees within his orchard.

-The water from the fish pond is fertilised by the droppings from the fish, which in turn provide the necessary nutrients for the fruit trees
+The water from the fishpond is fertilised by the droppings from the fish, which in turn provide the necessary nutrients for the fruit trees.

-Although Joel isn't fully satisfied with his home design yet, it is one of the good examples of the permaculture model where you can see water management, soil conservation and appropriate landscape design alongside a vibrant vegetable garden and lots of fruit trees.
-His plan is to develop his homestead garden as а model for permaculture systems and agroecology practices so he can train other farmers via "see and learn" systems.
+Although Joel isn't fully satisfied with his home design yet, it is a good example of the permaculture model and one can see water management, soil conservation and appropriate landscape design alongside a vibrant vegetable garden and lots of fruit trees.
+His plan is to develop his homestead garden as a model for permaculture systems and agroecology practices so he can train other farmers via "see and learn" systems.
 He believes that adults learn better if they can see, feel, and taste a good example of sustainable food production and therefore more likely to replicate it at their places.